soerenmetje/linux-benchmarking/README.md

 | Storage throughput | fio (rnd & seq) | 3.28    |
 | Network throughput | Iperf3          | 3.9     |

-## Goal

-Overall, this project aims at enabling users to make an informed decision whether certain cloud server offers are a good deal or not.
+Overall, this project aims at enabling users to make an informed decision whether certain virtual private servers (VPS) offers are a good deal or not.

-## Repository Content
+## Content
 - Shell scripts in `src/benchmark/` to:
   - perform benchmarks
   - write benchmark results into `.csv` files